Join the Largest Ostomy Community

 Bill

 It was my lucky day when I stumbled across this site.
-I do not have the same access to information and suppliers as the others do, by keeping my eyes open I have learned a lot about the subjects that interest us all.
-Even little tid bits of information like using Head and Shoulders to keep the skin clean, it helps because of the zinc in it.
-No pretty stoma nurses though or free samples to decide which equipment works best for you, no complaints however, if you pay a bit above the billed amount a rider on a motorbike delivers everything at the home or office promptly even in the evening.
+I do not have the same access to information and suppliers as the others do, but by keeping my eyes open, I have learned a lot about the subjects that interest us all.
+Even little tidbits of information, like using Head and Shoulders to keep the skin clean, help because of the zinc in it.
+No pretty stoma nurses though or free samples to decide which equipment works best for you.
+No complaints, however, if you pay a bit above the billed amount, a rider on a motorbike delivers everything at home or the office promptly, even in the evening.
 Best wishes.

 What happened to the jokes?
-I remember reading one about a a hotel resident and Rune-sor-bees (room service) that had me in stitches.
-It was posted by tippitop from the UK, I hope she is well.
+I remember reading one about a hotel resident and room service that had me in stitches.
+It was posted by Tippitop from the UK, I hope she is well.

-When I first was told I needed the ostomy, my husband looked up lots of web sites with stories and helpful information to let me know what I was getting into (since I was still in the hospital and couldn't do any of that on my own).
-After I got out I continue looking for sites with information and ran across this site by accident.
-I lurked around for a bit, found lots of helpful information and joined for a year.
-I found so much good information and especially emotional support, that I did the lifetime membership, and have never regretted it.
+When I first was told I needed the ostomy, my husband looked up lots of websites with stories and helpful information to let me know what I was getting into (since I was still in the hospital and couldn't do any of that on my own).
+After I got out, I continued looking for sites with information and ran across this site by accident.
+I lurked around for a bit, found lots of helpful information, and joined for a year.
+I found so much good information and especially emotional support that I did the lifetime membership and have never regretted it.

 I found this site by accident after my colon cancer diagnosis.
 I had a temporary ileostomy which was reversed in May 2019.
 Unfortunately, my colonoscopy in November shows my cancer has returned.
-Now it appears my only options are more chemo, radiation and a permanent colostomy.
-I HATED my ileostomy.
-My sense of self esteem and self image were decimated.
+Now it appears my only options are more chemo, radiation, and a permanent colostomy.
+I hated my ileostomy.
+My sense of self-esteem and self-image were decimated.
 I had just started to get back on track for a photo shoot to show success with my training and overcoming cancer.
 Apparently, the universe found me too uppity and dealt me this blow.
 I'm happy so many of you have learned to learn and grow from the experience.
-I have not and have given into to depression and not wanting to go on.
+I have not and have given in to depression and not wanting to go on.

 The best of luck to all of you with your journeys.